 Knox encourages all interested prospective students to apply for admission to one of its programs of study.
 Admission to a program is based on a range of factors, including the applicant’s possession of intellectual skills, personal and spiritual maturity, and desire to serve God and others.

-Qualified applicants who have received an unaccredited bachelor’s degree, or whose college GPA is below 2.75, are granted provisional admission with an academic review upon completion of a minimum of 12 credits to determine if the applicant should be granted full admission to continue in the degree program.
+Qualified applicants who have received an unaccredited bachelor’s degree, or whose college GPA is below 2.75, are granted provisional admission with an academic review by the completion of a minimum of 12 credits to determine if the applicant should be granted full admission to continue in the degree program.

-To apply for admission to one of the Seminary’s programs or as a Special Student, the prospective student should submit their completed application form along with the following items:
+To apply for admission to one of the Seminary’s programs or as a Special Student, the prospective student should do the following:

 - Complete our online application with a $100 non-refundable application fee and a personal testimony.